 Expires: September 1, 2018

-Children & Teens Grief Support at Camp Erin® Baltimore
+Children and teens grief support at Camp Erin® Baltimore

 Created and funded by The Moyer Foundation, Camp Erin® is a network of free bereavement camps for children and teens (ages 6-17) who have experienced the death of someone close to them.
 The three-day experience includes traditional, fun camp activities that are combined with grief education and emotional support, led by grief professionals and trained volunteers.
 Camp Erin provides a unique opportunity for peer bonding between children and teens facing a similar life circumstance.
 Camp Erin will be held from August 10 to 12 at North Bay Adventure Center, in North East, Maryland.

 Call 410-235-6633 or visit www.robertashouse.org for details.

 Expires: August 10Read to Reef book club

 The National Aquarium, in partnership with the Enoch Pratt Free Library System, is once again hosting the Read to Reef book club!